prometheus-operator/prometheus-operator/Documentation/api.md

 </td>
 <td>
 <p>List of files to be used for file discovery.
 Recommendation: use absolute paths.
 While relative paths work, the
-prometheus-operator project can&rsquo;t guarantee that the working directly will stay the same over time.
+prometheus-operator project can&rsquo;t guarantee that the working directory will stay the same over time.
 Files must be mounted using Prometheus.ConfigMaps or Prometheus.Secrets.</p>
 </td>
 </tr>